 The Core Plus portfolios are available as separately managed accounts that utilize both individual securities and no-fee mutual funds.
 These mutual funds were created specifically for, and are made available exclusively through, these separately managed accounts.
 The fund’s prospectus is available from your financial professional and includes information on fund investment objectives, strategies and risks, including the heightened risks associated with investments in high-yield securities, also known as “junk bonds.”
 High-yield bonds are subject to increased risk of default and greater volatility due to the lower credit quality of the issues.

-Shares of the no-fee funds may only be purchased by or on behalf of separately managed accounts by Legg Mason affiliates, including Western Asset.
+Shares of the no-fee funds may only be purchased by or on behalf of separately managed accounts by Franklin Resources, Inc. affiliates, including Western Asset.
 Managed account clients will pay fees to program sponsors or to their account managers, and such fees will be calculated taking into account assets invested in shares of no-fee funds.
 Unless reimbursed by the fund's manager or its affiliates, ordinary and extraordinary fund-level operating expenses are borne by shareholders.
-The manager of the no-fee funds has entered into an expense reimbursement agreement with the funds pursuant to which the manager has agreed to reimburse 100% of each fund's ordinary operating expenses through December 31, 2020.
+The manager of the no-fee funds has entered into an expense reimbursement agreement with the funds pursuant to which the manager has agreed to reimburse 100% of each fund's ordinary operating expenses through December 31, 2021.
 The expense reimbursement agreement does not cover brokerage, taxes and extraordinary expenses.

 There is no guarantee that the Portfolio's objectives will be met.